MackenzieMekler/mackenziemekler.github.io/_tabs/about.md

 ### The some guy behind somephdstudent

 While I seemingly spend all of my time pursuing school or research I do have some interests outside of those areas.
-I am an avid sport player spending most of my time playing indoor or beach volleyball but I enjoy playing anything from soccer to badmitton.
+I am an avid sport player spending most of my time playing indoor or beach volleyball but I enjoy playing anything from soccer to badminton.
 Additionally, I enjoy reading, watching tv shows, and I have been involved in a D&D campaign with my friends from undergraduate for a little over a year now (despite having little to no knowledge of the game).